PERSONAGES ON THE HISTORIC PICTURE 1894

 M/S Printing, Second Printing, July 2000, Page 169.

 On a historic picture of the house from around 1894Tom (Thomas W) Piper (b.1867, Stewartstown, d.1921), now 27 years old, and a grocery salesman, is the owner of the house.
 In 1892, he buys the house with his newly married wife Mary Cole and the help of his father William and mother Olive Piper.
 The picture is taken after the death of Thomas’ first wife Mary Cole (b.1871, d.1894, m.1890) and before his second marriage with Viola Thrasher (b.1869, d.1916, m.1895).
 We recognize Thomas’ father, William Piper (b.1826, d.1896) who died two years after the picture was taken.
 Also present is Thomas’ mother, Olive Alice Keysar 62 (b.1832, d.1916, m.1851), and Thomas' older brother, Fred Bill Piper (1857-1927).
-Thomas’ future wife Viola “Ola” is present on the picture, by his side.
+Thomas’ future wife Viola “Ola” is present on the picture, by his side, sitting in The high-wheeled buggy in the foreground on the left, which was the "luxury vehicle" of 1894.

 Lee Otis when older (date mid-1900)